lrunaways/awesome-deep-learning-mustreads/README.md

 Towards principled methods for training generative adversarial networks.
 StarGAN v2: Diverse image synthesis for multiple domains.
 Progressive growing of GANs for improved quality, stability, and variation.
+Navigating the GAN Parameter Space for Semantic Image Editing